Guns for Home Defense

 By Chuck Hawks

 Centerfire rifles are also unwieldy and difficult to retain in a struggle, but generally have plenty of power, particularly the ordinary deer rifle.
-In fact, they have way too much power, offering an extreme risk of over penetration in urban and suburban areas.
-They thus represent an unacceptable hazard to neighbors and other innocent bystanders.
+In fact, they have too much power for many situations, offering an extreme risk of over penetration in urban and suburban areas.
+They represent an unacceptable hazard to neighbors and other innocent bystanders in heavily populated areas.

-Shotguns, particularly the short barreled type familiarly known as "riot guns," can be quite effective.
+Shotguns, particularly the short barreled type familiarly known as "riot guns" (or more recently as "tactical shotguns"), can be extremely effective for home defense.
 These generally come with 18"-20" barrels.
-They are extremely intimidating to an intruder.
+They are probably more intimidating to an intruder than any other firearm, reducing the likelihood that you will actually need to shoot.
 No sane person wants to argue with a shotgun.

-Shotgun slug loads involve the same risk of over penetration as a centerfire rifle, and should be reserved for use outdoors.
-Shot and buckshot loads considerably reduce that risk.
-However, shot loads will do substantial and often unacceptable damage to the home in which they are fired.
+Shotgun slug loads involve even more risk of over penetration than a centerfire rifle and should be reserved for use outdoors.
+Bird shot and buckshot loads considerably reduce that risk.
+However, such loads will do substantial damage to the home in which they are fired.